Homemade Halloween Costumes: Ideas And Pictures

 Sometimes I just need inspiration so I can get some good ideas.
 Therefore, I started searching for some cute homemade costumes that my kids or I could make this year.

-I started searching in Flickr Creative Commons and this is what I found:
+I started searching in Flickr Creative Commons and this is what I found, and since this article was originally published several readers have also sent in their own costume ideas, which I've also added.

 Homemade Family Costumes